Web Persephone: Synteny Matrix

 Map selection and orientation

 You can change the selection of maps on each axis in a variety of ways.
-Firstly, to change the number of maps displayed on both of the axes in the Synteny Matrix plot, enter a new value in the Max maps per axis textbox:
+Firstly, to change the limit for the number of maps displayed on both of the axes in the Synteny Matrix plot, enter a new value in the Max maps per axis textbox:

 You can also reorder maps directly in the plot.
 To do so, grab a map header with the left mouse button, then drag it to the desired location.
 As you are dragging the map, a gray line will appear in the plot, indicating the new location of the map: